danilodelucio/NukeDiffusion/README.md

 </details>

 ---
-<h1>Time waiting ⌛</h1>
+<h1>Waiting time ⌛</h1>

-This is a subject I need to highlight with you.
+This is a subject I need to highlight with you. 🥸

 Since we are generating AI images locally, the time waiting depends exclusively on your machine's performance.

-Keep in mind that when you ALWAYS run the code for the first time, it will take a while to load the selected Checkpoint into memory.
-Then, loading the next AI images will take less time.
+Keep in mind that when you run the code for the first time, it will ALWAYS take a while to load the selected Checkpoint into memory.
+After that, loading the next AI images will take less time.

 The image generation itself is faster than the loading checkpoint process.
-For all my tests, for example, sometimes I had to wait between 10 and 20 minutes to load the Checkpoint, but it took me 20 seconds to 2-3 minutes to generate the rest of the images (this mentioned time is per single image, of course).
+For example, in all my tests I had to wait around 10 and 20 minutes to load the Checkpoint, but it took me 20 seconds to 2-3 minutes to generate the rest of the images (the referred time is per single image, of course).

 > [!TIP]
 > _To generate faster images, try SD models instead of SDXL._